 The airline acquired its first jet aircraft in 1978 and began services to Houston.
 In 1982 the airline acquired a Boeing 727-200 aircraft to strengthen the airline's regional and international capability, also allowing for the introduction of first class service.
 These jets were eventually replaced with Boeing 737-300 series, and during the 1980s Cayman Airways offered scheduled or charter service to Atlanta, Baltimore, Boston, Chicago, Detroit, Minneapolis, Newark, New York, Philadelphia, & St. Louis.
 Today Cayman Airways employs a staff of nearly 400 people, and offers nonstop service to eight international gateways.

-As the national flag carrier for the Cayman Islands, Cayman Airways operates non-stop Boeing 737 jet service between Grand Cayman and the following major US cities: Miami and Tampa, Florida; New York, New York; Denver, Colorado, and, starting November 5, 2022, Los Angeles, California.
+As the national flag carrier for the Cayman Islands, Cayman Airways operates non-stop Boeing 737-8 jet service between Grand Cayman and the following major US cities: Miami and Tampa, Florida; New York, New York; Denver, Colorado, and, starting November 5, 2022, Los Angeles, California.

-Nonstop jet service is also provided between Grand Cayman and regional destinations, including: Kingston and Montego Bay, Jamaica; Havana, Cuba; and La Ceiba, Honduras.
+Nonstop jet service is also provided between Grand Cayman and regional destinations, including: Kingston, Jamaica; Havana, Cuba; and La Ceiba, Honduras.